On the rigidity of Souslin trees and their generic branches: Introduction

 Theorem \ref{main} answers all questions in \cite{Fuchs}.
-We refer the reader to \cite{FuchsHamkins} and \cite{Fuchs} for motivation and history.
+We refer the reader to \cite{Fuchs} and \cite{FuchsHamkins} for motivation and history.

-Our work is also related to a question due to Baumgartner.
-In \cite{baumgartner_Other}, he proves that under $\diamondsuit^+$ there is a Souslin tree with a lexicoraphic order which is minimal as a tree and as a linear order.
-At the end of his construction, he asks whether or not it is possible to construct a minimal Aronszajn line from $\diamondsuit$.
-Motivated by Baumgartner's question, we show the following proposition. \begin{prop} It is consistent with $\diamondsuit$ that if $S$ is a Souslin tree then there is a dense $X \subset S$ which does not have a copy of $S$.
-Here $X$ is considered with the inherited tree order from $S$. \end{prop} This proposition shows that it is impossible to follow the same strategy as Baumgartner's in \cite{baumgartner_Other}, in order to show $\diamondsuit$ implies that there is a minimal Aronszajn line.
+In \cite{baumgartner_Other}, Baumgartner proves that under $\diamondsuit^+$ there is a lexicographically ordered Souslin tree which is minimal as a tree and as an uncountable linear order.
+At the end of his construction he asks the following question: Does there exist a minimal Aronszajn line if $\diamondsuit$ holds?
+This question is not settled here but motivates the following proposition. \begin{prop} It is consistent with $\diamondsuit$ that if $S$ is a Souslin tree then there is a dense $X \subset S$ which does not contain a copy of $S$. \end{prop}

+Proposition \ref{prop} shows it is impossible to follow the same strategy as Baumgartner's in \cite{baumgartner_Other}, in order to show $\diamondsuit$ implies that there is a minimal Aronszajn line.
 More precisely, it is impossible to find a lexicographically ordered Souslin tree which is minimal as a tree and as an uncountable linear order.

-Note that this does not answer Baumgartner's question.
+This paper is organized as follows.
+In the next section we prove Proposition \ref{prop}.
+In the third section we introduce a Souslin tree which makes itself a Kurepa tree.
+This tree is used in the last section, where we prove Theorem \ref{main}.